 Photo from Allied Stores Corporation Annual Report 1971

-The mall grew substantially in the 1960s and '70s.
-Burdines was expanded thrice; Richard's was enlarged twice.
-Penney's and Woolworth's doubled their sizes and Jordan Marsh added a third major anchor.
-Moreover, three parking garages were built and a small enclosed concourse accessed a relocated Food Fair (Pantry Pride).
-When construction dust settled, the mall covered 1,100,000 leasable square feet, housed seventy-five tenants, and provided parking for 4,700 autos.
+The mall grew substantially during the 1960s and '70s.
+Burdines was expanded three times; Richard's was enlarged twice.
+Penney's and Woolworth's doubled their sizes and Jordan Marsh added a third major anchor store.
+Moreover, three parking garages were built, A small enclosed concourse accessed a relocated Food Fair (Pantry Pride).
+The mall now covered 1,100,000 leasable square feet, housed seventy-five tenants, and provided free parking for 4,700 autos.